-Stigma often surrounds the use of terms such as addiction, dependence, and substance abuse.
+Stigma often surrounds the use of terms such as addiction, dependence and substance abuse.
 In recent years, related medical terminology has been changed and clarified.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM), the official guide for diagnosing behavioral disorders, previously had the classifications “substance abuse” and “substance dependence.”
-Those were long criticized for a variety of reasons, including the fact that the difference between substance abuse and dependence was not clear, substance dependence was often confused with physical dependence, and the word “abuse” had negative connotations.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM), the official guide for diagnosing behavioral disorders, had in its fourth edition (DSM IV) the classifications “substance abuse” and “substance dependence.”
+That classification was reconsidered for a variety of reasons, including the fact that several studies showed that the assumptions about substance abuse and dependence did not hold true, the stratification “orphaned” some people who had a serious issue but did not meet the criteria for either diagnosis, substance dependence was often confused with physical dependence and the word “abuse” had negative connotations about patients.

 Things changed with the 2013 publication of the manual’s fifth edition, the DSM-5, which combines substance abuse and substance dependence into a single category called substance use disorder, which has levels ranging from mild to severe.

 Classifying Substance Use Disorders

 The DSM-5 establishes 11 criteria as the basis that addiction counselors and other professionals use in assessing the extent of a patient’s substance use disorder.
 Severity is characterized as follows:

 |Number of Criteria Present||Severity|